 In 1787, the Northwest Territory was organized by the Continental Congress, paving the way for westward expansion and ultimately Ohio’s statehood in 1803.
 However, it was the Land Ordinance of 1785 that became the foundation of the American Land System, which led to the orderly survey, sale, and settlement of public lands in the country.
 In April 1784, the Continental Congress adopted a plan drafted primarily by Thomas Jefferson for organizing the United States’ new western lands.
 The Ordinance established the rectilinear survey system that divided land into townships of six miles square aligned by north-south and east-west baselines and set aside certain lands for Revolutionary War veterans and for public schools – firstly executed by the Seven Ranges.

-In regard to the survey, each six mile square township was subdivided into one mile square sections with a north-south row called a range.
-A one mile square section (640 acres) was the smallest unit offered for sale at public auction – originally sold in Philadelphia and New York City, respectively.
-As few could afford to purchase a section at $1.00 per acre, land sold slowly.
+In regard to the survey, each six mile square township was subdivided into one mile square sections – with the north-south rows of townships called a range.
+A one mile square section (roughly 640 acres) was the smallest unit offered for sale at public auction – originally sold at our nation’s capital – Philadelphia, then New York City, respectively.
+Few could afford to purchase a section at $1.00 per acre, therefore land sold slowly.
 As a newly formed nation without much in reserves, many lands would ultimately be given to veterans of the Revolutionary War as payment for their service.

 Although the state constitution did not provide for a Recorder’s office, the first state legislature mandated that a Recorder be appointed in each county by the Court of Common Pleas.
 Sterling Johnston was appointed as the first Recorder in 1804.
 The position became an elected three-year position in 1829, changed to a two-year term, and has been a four-year term since 1936.
 Documents were originally transcribed in the office by hand.
-Typewriters were used starting around 1900 with Photostat introduced in 1958 and Xerox in 1972.
-All Official Records are scanned today.
+Typewriters were introduced in 1907 with Photostat used in 1958, then Xerox in 1972.
+All Official Records (starting 2005) are exclusively digital today.
 In recent years, oil and gas exploration in the Marcellus and Utica Shale Formations has led to an increased use of the office’s public records.

 |Mary Catherine Nixon||1997 – 2021||Democrat|